TristanGabl/3dscenegraph_demo/README.md

 # Setup and dependencies (tested on Ubuntu 22.04):
 1. Clone the repository.

-2. Create a venv (python 3.10.12) to install following dependencies in.
+2. Create a venv (python 3.10.12, pip 25.1.1) to install following dependencies in.
+Was tested on lighting.ai server with NVIDIA T4 GPU.
 ```bash
 python -m venv .venv
 ```